Acute otitis externa

 How is otitis externa diagnosed?

-In an otitis externa the doctor establishes the diagnosis with the physical examination of the patient.
+In otitis externa, the physician establishes the diagnosis by physical examination of the patient.

-The otoscopy will show that the duct is red and inflamed.
-Thus, the diagnosis of otitis externa can be assured.
+Otoscopy will show that the duct is red and swollen.
+In this way, the diagnosis of otitis externa can be assured.

-Culture of the ear exudate is usually unnecessary, but should be done in patients who do not improve with treatment.
-The most commonly isolated organisms are Pseudomonas and Staphylococcus species.
+Culture of ear exudate is generally unnecessary, but should be performed in patients who do not improve with treatment.
+The most commonly isolated organisms are Pseudomonas species and Staphylococcus.

 Topical antibiotics.
-Ciprofloxacin of choice To associate symptomatic treatment of pain.
+Ciprofloxacin is the antibiotic of choice.
+Combine symptomatic treatment of pain.

-When the inflammatory process subsides, cleaning the ear canal with swabs or irritation with 2% acetic acid or 1.25% boric alcohol increases the effectiveness of topical measures that help eliminate debris.
-Periodic cleaning of the FAC in subacute or chronic infections is essential.
+When the inflammatory process subsides, cleaning the ear canal with swabs or with irritation with 2% acetic acid or 1.25% boric alcohol increases the efficacy of topical measures that help to remove debris.
+Periodic cleaning of the ear canal in sub-acute or chronic infections is essential.

-In children with recurrent otitis, alcohol or dilute acetic acid can be tried prophylactically immediately after swimming or bathing.
+In children with recurrent otitis externa, instillation of alcohol or dilute acetic acid immediately after swimming or bathing can be tried prophylactically.

-Acute diffuse and severe otitis externa is associated with fever and lymphadenitis.
-It requires treatment by mouth.
+Severe diffuse acute otitis externa is associated with fever and lymphadenitis.
+It requires oral treatment.

 Where do we treat it?